klandi/klandi/README.md

 - 👋 Hi, I’m @klandi (Kevin Landivar)
 - 👀 I’m interested in everyhting related to automations, AI, blockchain, etc
-- 🌱 I’m currently learning AI / ML development
+- 🌱 I’m currently working on my specialization on AI / ML development
-- 💞️ I’m looking to collaborate on any React, Javascript, ML, AI, Python project
+- 💞️ I’m looking to collaborate on any React, Javascript, ML, AI, Python projects
 - 📫 You can contact me at oceanstone@gmail.com

 <!---